Aliyah (wrestler): Early life

 Nhooph Al-Areebi was born in Toronto, Ontario.
-She is of Syrian and Iraqi descent.
-In 2012, she graduated from St. Joseph's College School, and later attended George Brown College, where she studied nursing.
+She’s of Iraqi descent on her father’s side and of Syrian descent on her mother’s side.
+Al-Areebi attended St. Joseph's College School, graduating in 2012, and later attended George Brown College, where she studied nursing.
 She also attended a circus training school.
+Al-Areebi decided to become a professional wrestler after watching Beth Phoenix and Mickie James compete at a taping of Raw on May 5, 2008.

 Professional wrestling career

 Independent circuit (2013–2015)

 Al-Areebi wrestled on the independent circuit under the ring name Jasmin Areebi, debuting for Squared Circle Wrestling (SCW) in Toronto in January 2013.
 She wrestled for a variety of promotions in Canada and the United States, including Pure Wrestling Association (PWA), Absolute Intense Wrestling (AIW), and New England Championship Wrestling (NECW).